• Skip to secondary menu

 I’ve had excellent luck haggling on Buy-It-Now listings on eBay.
 I’ve also had success negotiating on auctions that start with extra high prices that don’t get any bids.

+Negotiating prices on eBay isn’t difficult.
 Contacting the seller isn’t tricky.
 It takes seconds to ask for a bargain.
-Click the ‘ask a question’ button and begin your request.
+Click the ask a question button and type your discount request.

 How to Bargain on eBay

 Bargaining on eBay is easy.
 Look for auctions that sellers continually re-list.
-Many times the sellers want to get rid of their stuff, but their auction prices are too high.
+The sellers often want to get rid of their stuff, but their auction prices are too high.

 In these cases, I add the item to my watchlist and wait for the seller to re-list.
-As soon as the new listing pops up I send a question directly to the seller asking for a lower price.
+As soon as the new listing pops up, I directly ask the seller for a lower price.
 Sellers are usually thrilled that I reached out to them.
-They want to sell their items and are happy to reduce the price.
-I get a bargain and the sellers make money off of their stuff.
+They want to sell their items and are happy to reduce the cost.
+I get a bargain, and the sellers make money off of their stuff.

 If you ever plan to reach out to a seller directly, be respectful, and make sure that you offer a fair price for the item you desire.
 In my case, a few short emails helped me trim a few dollars off of my purchases and made the sellers quite happy.